toddaustin07/Heatmiser/README.md

 * Set all thermostats to Standby or Auto
 * Set Away
 #### neoStat configured to be Timer
-* Override timer to on or off for specific duration
+* Set timer mode: auto, standby, override timer to on or off for specific duration
-* Select active Profile
+* Select active timer Profile
 #### neoPlug
 * On/off switch
 #### neoAir